 However, all of the Australian-sourced pink salt samples showed lower levels of both essential nutrients and heavy metals.

 While the research shows pink salt might contain more nutrients than white table salt, you’d need to exceed your recommended sodium limit by over 500 percent before gaining any meaningful contribution to your diet from the other nutrients it contains.

 These results have NRAUS calling on Australians to “rethink pink”.
 While pink salt contains more minerals than white table salt, the amounts are not meaningful.
 Also, limiting your overall salt intake will help you align with advice from the World Health Organisation.

 NRAUS funded the research independently after its CEO, Dr Flavia Fayet-Moore, found that zero proof was available on pink salt’s nutrient composition.
 The research group felt Australians needed more evidence to make an informed choice.

-Nutrition scientist and dietitian Dr Joanna McMillan co-authored the study and encourages Australians to consider alternatives when looking for flavour.
+Nutrition scientist and dietitian Dr Joanna McMillan co-authored the study.
+She encourages Australians to consider alternatives when looking for flavour.

 “There are healthier substitutes for salt that add flavour to your diet without the health risk,” she advises.
 “It is actually possible to retrain your tastebuds.
 So we challenge Australian households to try new things and add flavour to meals with natural flavour enhancers like umami foods, seaweed or fresh herbs and spices.”